 - How will the School help S1 students in adapting to an English learning environment?

 Ans: Before the start of the school year (in mid-August), S1 students will attend a summer bridging programme to learn different skills to meet the challenges arising from the new EMI learning environment.
-In addition, small-sized English classes will be offered to cater for learning differences.
+We adopt a split group system for English classes (small class teaching) to cater for learning differences.

 - How many Uniform Tests and Examinations are there in a school year?

-Ans: Normally, there are two Uniform Tests and two Examinations in a school year.
+Ans: There are two Uniform Tests and two Examinations in a school year.

-Ans: Regular form meetings will be held by Discipline and Counselling Team with class teachers and subject teachers so that they can share their experiences in catering for students’ diverse learning needs.
+Ans: Regular form meetings will be held by Character Building Committee (CBC), Students Wellbeing Committee (SWC) with class teachers and subject teachers so that they can share their experiences in catering for students’ diverse learning needs.

-Besides, Students Enhancement Team (SET) of the school provides Study Skills Workshops to the students in need.
-The team will help cater for students with Special Educational Needs (SEN).
-And there are enhancement and strengthening classes of core subjects (English Language, Chinese Language and Mathematics) and centralized supplementary lessons (for senior form students) for different level academic achievers.
+Besides, Academic Enhancement Committee (AEC) coordinates consolidation & enhancements classes of core subjects (English Language, Chinese Language and Mathematics) and centralized supplementary lessons (for senior form students) for different level academic achievers.
 From time to time, the Library offers Study Skills Workshop.

 - How could a student get scholarships from the School?

-Ans: Yes, there are a wide variety of scholarships (academic and non-academic) for our students of different forms.
+Ans: There are a wide variety of scholarships (academic and non-academic) for our students of different forms.